Mirče Acev

-Mirče Acev (Мирче Ацев; 20 October 1915 - 4 January 1943) was a Macedonian organizer of the Yugoslav communist resistance in Vardar Macedonia during World War II.
-He graduated from the University of Belgrade Faculty of Law in Yugoslavia, after which he became a commander of the Yugoslav Partisans and was declared a People's Hero of Yugoslavia, on 29 July 1945.
+Mirče Acev (Мирче Ацев; 20 October 1915 – 4 January 1943) was a Macedonian organizer of the Yugoslav communist resistance in Vardar Macedonia during World War II.
+He graduated from the University of Belgrade Faculty of Law in Kingdom of Yugoslavia.
+During World War II in Yugoslav Macedonia he became a leader of the Regional Committee of Communists in Macedonia and was declared postmortally a People's Hero of Yugoslavia, on 29 July 1945.

 Biography

+He was born in 1915 in Prilep, in the Kingdom of Serbia, during the Bulgarian invasion during the First World War.
+He was named after his uncle Mirche Atsev a IMRO revolutionary.
 His sister Vera Aceva, also participated in the World War II in Yugoslav Macedonia and was declared a Yugoslav national hero.

 After graduating from the primary four-grade school in Oreovec, he went to study at a high school in Prilep.
 He was forced to drop out of school in Prilep due to the policy of the regime of Petar Živković, that is to close all the high schools, except in Skopje, Bitola and Štip.
 Mirče went to Bitola and in the school year of 1933/1934 he enrolled in the fifth grade in the Bitola high school.
 He graduated in the summer of 1937.

 He then enrolled at the Faculty of Law in Belgrade.
 From the very beginning of his studies he joined the organization of advanced students.
 Through this organization, run by the CPY, advanced students took over various professional associations, boards, and the student canteen.
 He became friends with Kuzman Josifovski - Pitu, and his friendship with Strašo Pindžur also dates back to those days.

 He became a member of the Communist Party of Yugoslavia in 1939.
 He was also responsible for the organization and management of the student colony in Ohrid.
 In the summer of 1939 he formed the first party organization and the first local committee of the CPY in the city.
 He was the head of the colony in Ohrid in the following 1940.
 In the beginning of 1940 he was sent to work illegally in Skopje and until 6 April 1941 he stayed in the city.
 There he organized the Provincial Committee and together with Strašo Pindžur prepared the printing of the party materials, the newspaper "Iskra".